Anatomical Terminology and Habitat Definitions

 The combination of the two gives the most complete picture, but we don't always need to see all of this information.
 Unlike crickets, katydids generally sing high-frequency, complex songs that do not lend themselves to pitch recognition.
 We need to see the rhythm.
 The green section is all we need for the rhythmic pattern and loudness.

-When you listen to the recording, I think you'll find that in this case, the green images on top best represents what you're hearing.
+When you listen to the recording, I think you'll find that in this case, the green images on top best represent what you're hearing.
 The orange, however, does show you just what a high-frequency song this is.
 (Example below: Common Meadow Katydid.)

 Some habitat definitions are fairly standard and widely agreed-upon.
 But what about meadow, field, and edge habitat?
 Yet these are the habitats of many of our crickets and katydids.
 This guide uses them as follows;